camunda/camunda-docs-manual/content/reference/bpmn20/tasks/service-task.md

 # External Tasks

-In contrast to calling Java code, where the process engine synchronously invokes Java logic, it is possible to implement a service task outside of the process engine's boundaries in the form of an external task.
-When a service task is declared external, the process engine offers a work item to workers that independently poll the engine for work to do.
+In contrast to calling Java code, where the process engine synchronously invokes Java logic, it is possible to implement a Service Task outside of the process engine's boundaries in the form of an external task.
+When a Service Task is declared external, the process engine offers a work item to workers that independently poll the engine for work to do.
 This decouples the implementation of tasks from the process engine and allows to cross system and technology boundaries.
 See the [user guide on external tasks]({{< relref "user-guide/process-engine/external-tasks.md" >}}) for details on the concept and the relevant API.

-To declare a service task to be handled externally, the attribute `camunda:type` can be set to `external` and the attribute `camunda:topic` specifies the external task's topic.
-For example, the following XML snippet defines an external service task with topic `ShipmentProcessing`:
+To declare a Service Task to be handled externally, the attribute `camunda:type` can be set to `external` and the attribute `camunda:topic` specifies the external task's topic.
+For example, the following XML snippet defines an external Service Task with topic `ShipmentProcessing`:

 ```xml
 <serviceTask id="anExternalServiceTask"